salsita/prism/docs/getting-started/hello-world.md

 }
 ```

-Let's take a closer look at [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), we'll not dive into details but Generator function is basically same like plain old JavaScript function except it can `yield` values.
-We can leverage that fact and use `yield` keyword for "yielding" side effects.
-Just imagine you wrap all the side effects in functions and then just yield these functions.
-These functions will not be executed inside the Updater, they just declaratively describes some side effect, the execution of the side effect is hidden in the function.
+Let's take a closer look at [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+We won't delve into all the details, but a Generator function is basically like a plain old JavaScript function except that it can `yield` values.
+Yielding causes the Generator to halt, at which point the caller can process the yielded value and then tell the Generator to continue.

+We can leverage this behavior and use the `yield` keyword for returning side effects without executing them directly in the Updater and sullying its pureness.
+Just imagine the you wrap all the side effects in functions and then yield these functions.
+These functions will not be executed inside the Updater but rather declaratively describes some side effect.

 ```javascript
 const sideEffect = () => {